Info about the As

 A4 (Finalisation)

-2. Your supervisors and co-reader will read your submission.
-The first supervisor will check the Plagiarism Scan results.
-At the finalisation meeting, your supervisors and co-reader will ask questions about it and decide your final mark according to the rubric.
+2. At the finalisation meeting, you will give a 15-minute presentation for a lay audience to your supervisors and everyone else that you’ve invited.
+Your supervisors will ask questions about it and decide your final mark according to the rubric.

-3. Maximum 1 day after the A4, you have to upload your final thesis to the TU Delft repository, and please follow these rules
+3. Maximum 1 day after the A4, you have to upload your final thesis to the TU Delft repository, and please follow these rules.
+If you don’t do it, you won’t receive your diploma supplement.